JonathanJustavino/quic-benchmark/README.md

 > level.
 For instance, an implementation might bundle a Handshake
 > message and an ACK for some Handshake data into the same packet.

-This can be seen at the QUIC flowchart:
+This can be seen at the QUIC-flowchart above, when inspecting the following packets:
 The second packet (20,103 ms) contains one QUIC frame including TLS Server Hello, and another QUIC frame including TLS encrypted extensions.
 The fifth packet (92,746 ms) contains one QUIC frame including TLS handshake finished, and another QUIC frame including a new connection ID.

 ### Comparison transmitted Bytes in summary

-The information of the given flowcharts + documentiation summarized:
+The information of the given flowcharts and documentiation summarized:

 | | TCP+TLS | QUIC |
 | ------------ | ------------ | ------------- |